ministryofjustice/hmpps-digital-prison-reporting-glue-poc/README.md

 make black
 ```

-Tests are performed against spark with the command
+Tests and code format checks are performed against spark with the command
 ```buildoutcfg
 make test
 ```